Shepherdjen/codettesbootcamp2022/index.md

 I also set up my Node Js environment.
 I had to do this twice because I didn't wait for everything to download the first time and shut down my terminal window.
 So not everything was installed.

+### Mongodb

+### github
+we were shown how to use github to document our work.
+### 3D printing
+we were instructed to dowload cura 5.0.0. . in th online session we were shown how to use it.